highcharts4gwt/generator/README.md

 ## Status
 v0 still in development.

-First alpha working, display a chart with a custom Title / subtitle.
+First rendering of a chart achieved by using the generated API !!!

+Lot of work to do but a big first step accomplished :)

+Here is the result inside the test project application:

-Simply run highcharts4gwt as a Java application it will generate the API code.
+If you want to test simply run highcharts4gwt as a Java application it will generate the API code.

-For now only support String / Number / Boolean and Class fields.
-Will work on arrays ASAP to be able to display a first serie soon :)

 ## Description
 The goal of this project is to create an "auto-generated" GWT highcharts wrapper.